awsdocs/aws-codepipeline-user-guide/doc_source/tutorials-four-stage-pipeline.md

 **Important**
 Do not provide your AWS credentials on the GitHub website\.

-   After you have selected GitHub, a message displays advising that AWS CodePipeline will create a webhook in GitHub for your pipeline\.
+   After you have selected GitHub, a message displays advising that CodePipeline will create a webhook in GitHub for your pipeline\.

    After you have connected to GitHub, choose the repository and branch where you pushed the sample you want to use for this tutorial \(aws\-codepipeline\-jenkins\-aws\-codedeploy\_linux\.zip or AWSCodePipeline\-Jenkins\-AWSCodeDeploy\_Windows\.zip\), and then choose **Next**\.
 **Note**
-In GitHub, there is a limit to the number of OAuth tokens you can use for an application, such as AWS CodePipeline\.
-If you exceed this limit, retry the connection to allow AWS CodePipeline to reconnect by reusing existing tokens\.
+In GitHub, there is a limit to the number of OAuth tokens you can use for an application, such as CodePipeline\.
+If you exceed this limit, retry the connection to allow CodePipeline to reconnect by reusing existing tokens\.
 For more information, see [To configure a pipeline to use a personal access token from GitHub](troubleshooting.md#troubleshooting-gs2)\.

 1. In **Step 3: Add build stage**, choose **Add Jenkins**\.
-In **Provider name**, type the name of the action you provided in the AWS CodePipeline Plugin for Jenkins \(for example *MyJenkinsProviderName*\)\.
-This name must exactly match the name in the AWS CodePipeline Plugin for Jenkins\.
+In **Provider name**, type the name of the action you provided in the CodePipeline Plugin for Jenkins \(for example *MyJenkinsProviderName*\)\.
+This name must exactly match the name in the CodePipeline Plugin for Jenkins\.
 In **Server URL**, type the URL of the Amazon EC2 instance where Jenkins is installed\.
 In **Project name**, type the name of the project you created in Jenkins, such as *MyDemoProject*, and then choose **Next**\.

-1. In **Step 4: Add deploy stage**, reuse the AWS CodeDeploy application and deployment group you created in [Tutorial: Create a Simple Pipeline \(Amazon S3 Bucket\)](tutorials-simple-s3.md)\.
-In **Deploy provider**, choose **AWS CodeDeploy**\.
+1. In **Step 4: Add deploy stage**, reuse the CodeDeploy application and deployment group you created in [Tutorial: Create a Simple Pipeline \(Amazon S3 Bucket\)](tutorials-simple-s3.md)\.
+In **Deploy provider**, choose **CodeDeploy**\.
 In **Application name**, type **CodePipelineDemoApplication**, or choose the refresh button, and then choose the application name from the list\.
 In **Deployment group**, type **CodePipelineDemoFleet**, or choose it from the list, and then choose **Next**\.
 **Note**
-You can use your own AWS CodeDeploy resources or create new ones, but you might incur additional costs\.
+You can use your own CodeDeploy resources or create new ones, but you might incur additional costs\.

 1. In **Step 5: Review**, review the information, and then choose **Create pipeline**\.

 1. The pipeline automatically starts and runs the sample through the pipeline\.
-You can view progress and success and failure messages as the pipeline builds the Haml sample to HTML and deploys it a web page to each of the Amazon EC2 instances in the AWS CodeDeploy deployment\.
+You can view progress and success and failure messages as the pipeline builds the Haml sample to HTML and deploys it a web page to each of the Amazon EC2 instances in the CodeDeploy deployment\.

 ## Step 3: Add Another Stage to Your Pipeline<a name="tutorials-four-stage-pipeline-add-stage"></a>